• Recipes

 apple crisp on a white plate.

-Apple crisp is best served warm, ideally with a scoop of vanilla ice cream melting into the top.
+Serve warm for the best flavor and texture—ideally with a scoop of vanilla ice cream melting into the top.

-Some folks also like to drizzle it with caramel sauce or sprinkle on chopped nuts like walnuts or pecans.
+Drizzle with caramel sauce or sprinkle on chopped nuts like walnuts or pecans if you want extra crunch.

-• Freezer: Cool completely, cut into portions, and wrap tightly.
-Freeze for up to 4 months
+• Freezer: Cool completely, cut into portions, and wrap well.
+Freeze for up to 4 months.

 To reheat:

-Use the microwave for a quick fix, or rewarm in the oven at 325ยฐF until heated through.
+Warm individual servings in the microwave, or reheat larger portions in the oven at 325°F until heated through.

 Apple crisp with ice cream.